Skip navigation

 On 14 January we launched our new Threshold Policy for Fitness to Practise Investigations and Approach to the Investigation of Health Matters policy.

-Renewal window now open for Clinical scientists, Prosthetists / orthotists and Speech and language therapists
+Clinical scientists, prosthetists, orthotists and speech and language therapists renewal window closing soon

 Revisions to our Standards of Proficiency- what you need to do